“As an Amazon Associate I earn from qualifying purchases.”

 Moisture in the bag/container

-If there is no mold in the bag but you can see moisture in it then you should not feed it to your chickens especially if you do not know how long it has been sitting there.
+If there is no mold in the feed bag but you can see moisture in it then you should not feed it to your chickens especially if you do not know how long it has been sitting there.

 Usually you should be able to tell if your chicken feed has gone bad.
 Always follow the rule: If in doubt, throw it out.
 Because feeding expired feed to chickens can sicken them and make them stop laying eggs.